Armenian Genocide Memorial, Հայաստան - Things to Do in Armenian Genocide Memorial

 Visit Tsitsernakaberd Memorial Complex

-Booking Tip: Entry to the memorial is free, but museum tickets cost around 1,000 AMD ($2.50).
-Visit early morning or late afternoon for fewer crowds and better lighting for photos.
-Allow 2-3 hours for the full experience including the museum.
+Booking Tip: Entry to the memorial is free, while the museum charges a small fee (around 1,000 AMD).
+Visit early morning or late afternoon for fewer crowds and better lighting for photography.
+Audio guides are available in multiple languages for 1,500 AMD.

 Getting There